github/docs/content/authentication/troubleshooting-ssh/error-permission-denied-publickey.md

 **Warning**: If you see an SSH key you're not familiar with on {% data variables.product.product_name %}, delete it immediately and contact {% data variables.contact.contact_support %}, for further help.
 An unidentified public key may indicate a possible security concern.
 For more information, see "[Reviewing your SSH keys](/articles/reviewing-your-ssh-keys)."

 {% endwarning %}

+## Verify you used a supported key name

+By default, the filenames of supported public keys for GitHub are one of the following.

+id_rsa.pub
+id_ecdsa.pub
+id_ed25519.pub